-- a) Where pupils fail to make adequate progress, despite additional provision at Wave 2, the School seeks advice and involvement from external support services. - b) They are requested to: - Provide specialist assessments; - Give advice on teaching strategies or materials, and; Provide short-term support or training for staff. - c) The Pupil Profile Sheet is revised and new strategies are put in place following the involvement of pupil and parents. - d) Should the assessments identify that the pupil requires additional provision on a regular basis for an extended period then the School will apply for additional resources. - e) The application will be evaluated against the funding criteria established by the Local Authority/ SENAR. - f) The SENDCo is responsible, on a daily basis, for providing support and mentoring, allocates pupils with EHCPs a specified amount of support. - g) The process of target setting, monitoring and reviewing remains the same as at Wave 2 and learning coaches are fully involved.
+- a) Where pupils fail to make adequate progress, despite additional provision at Wave 2, the School seeks advice and involvement from external support services. - b) They are requested to: - Provide specialist assessments if appropriate; - Give advice on teaching strategies, aids, or materials, and; Provide short term support or training for staff. - c) The Pupil Profile Sheet is revised and new strategies are put in place following the involvement of pupil and parents. - d) Should the assessments identify that the pupil requires additional provision on a regular basis for an extended period then the School will apply for additional resources from the local authority. - e) The application will be evaluated against the funding criteria established by the Local Authority/ SENAR. - f) The SENDCo is responsible, on a daily basis, for providing support and mentoring, and allocating pupils with EHCPs a specified amount of support.
+The SENDCo is also supported in this duty by the Assistant SENDCo. - g) The process of target setting, monitoring and reviewing remains the same as at Wave 2 and learning coaches are fully involved.